 Milton Keynes International Festival 2018

 For the Birds will be staged at the Milton Keynes International Festival 2018 20th-28 July 2019, Linford Manor Park from 9.15pm.

 We have an amazing and beautiful location for the show this year through ancient historical parkland and wild dark woods.
 One of the many hidden gems of the landscape of Milton Keynes a true garden city.
 Milton Keynes boasts over 5000 acres of parkland, rivers, lakes and woodland including over 22 million trees.

 Brighton Festival 2017

-For the Birds takes flight to the Brighton Festival 2017 and invites a visiting public on a meditative and immersive journey through a secret South Downs woodland location.
+For the Birds took flight to the Brighton Festival 2017 and invited a visiting public on a meditative and immersive journey through a secret South Downs woodland location.
 A self-guided journey through a wild landscape after the onset of darkness, whilst transformed by a series of up to thirty bespoke light and sound installations produced by some of the most dynamic sound artists currently working in the UK.

 As transient and light as the birds themselves, the installations have been created using a mixture of low tech, low power equipment suitable for remote places, using low energy lighting, small scale multi-speaker systems, low volt micro processors, electro-acoustic instruments, performances, projections and kinetic sculptures the artists celebrate the birds in song, movement and light.

 ‘For The Birds is an original and richly enjoyable experience and reminded this writer that such free-form art can be glorious.
 This kind of beauty is not generated in golf clubs by Tories, by those who think material wealth is the game of life.
 It blossoms on the fringes, away from the endless pursuit of money, created by the kind of people Daily Mailers might regard as excess to purpose.
 It is a small oasis of strange, contemplative, other-worldly loveliness in a land increasingly ruled by banal norms.’